ploomber/ploomber/doc/get-started/basic-concepts.rst

 Science projects.
 One of its main features is storage of code and output in a standalone file.
-While this is great for exploratory analysis, it makes code version control harder (i.e., it isn't trivial to get the code diff between version A and B),
+While this is great for exploratory analysis, it makes code version control harder (i.e., it isn't trivial to get the code diff between version A and B).

 Our recommended approach is to use scripts; but to keep the benefits of the ``.ipynb`` format, Ploomber creates a copy of your scripts and converts it to